Minor and adult confirmed dead, 5 hospitalized after Angleton home collapses on family, deputies say

-ANGLETON, Texas (KTRK) -- Two people have died, and four others are hospitalized after a manufactured home in Angleton collapsed on top of a family, authorities announced Sunday.
+ANGLETON, Texas (KTRK) -- Two people have died, and five others are hospitalized after a manufactured home in Angleton collapsed on top of a family, authorities announced Sunday.

 The video above is from ABC13's 24/7 livestream.